 The fees graduates have to pay are the same across the University.
 They are all explained clearly on the University's website.

 Caius provides reasonably-priced, high-quality accommodation to all graduates, including a guaranteed three years for PhD students.
-We also offer excellent dining and social facilities within Caius - including the newly refurbished MCR in our Harvey Court building - and the wider University, so you really can keep costs down.
+We also offer excellent dining and social facilities within Caius - including the newly refurbished MCR (the Middle Common Room - the common room for graduates) in our Harvey Road building - and the wider University, so you really can keep costs down.
 Add to that the world-class libraries, IT facilities and support for student research and you're very unlikely to incur much additional expense in the course of your day-to-day studies.

 Costs at Caius

-The R.O.
+R.O.
 Whyte Studentship in the Ecology of Monsoonal and Equatorial Asia is offered to a PhD student and is tenable for three years.

 Sir Alan Fersht Fund for Scientific Research - A fund to support scientific and non-clinical medical research performed by undergraduate and postgraduate students of the College in the natural sciences.

 Graduate students can also apply for travel grants or help with research expenses on a case by case basis.

 Outside of the College, there are a wealth of opportunities available for funding your graduate studies.
 These include, but are by no means limited to: your University Department/Faculty, The Cambridge Trust, Research Councils & The Gates Trust.
 Students studying for a Master’s degree can now also take out a graduate student loan - more information can be found on the government website.

 Students are strongly advised to research what funding options are available to them when applying to Cambridge – the University has a very useful funding search page which you may wish to refer to.